-Auto level of service is primarily measured by the average speed over the length of the corridor and the average of number of stops per mile.
-Traffic volumes, heavy vehicle percentages, turning percentages, and peak hour factors are all inputs to the auto level of service along with signal timing at signalized intersections and saturation flow rates.
-Additional information related to Auto level-of-service at the study intersections is provided in Figure 5-5 above.
+Auto LOS is primarily measured by the average speed over the length of the corridor and the average of number of stops per mile.
+Traffic volumes, heavy vehicle percentages, turning percentages, and peak hour factors are all inputs to the Auto LOS along with signal timing at signalized intersections and saturation flow rates.
+Additional information related to Auto LOS at the study intersections is provided in Figure 5-5 above.